Lab Grown Diamonds: HPHT vs. CVD Explained

 What are the benefits of CVD diamonds?

-Generally, the CVD process produces lab grown diamonds of a high clarity.
-The CVD process can produce colourless diamonds easily because the process doesn’t involve metal.
+Generally, the CVD process produces lab grown diamonds of a high clarity and colour but it’s good to finish the process with HPHT to bring out the best in the diamond.
 The CVD process is also less energy intensive, producing more competitively priced diamonds.

 HPHT vs CVD diamonds

 Ultimately, the key difference between an HPHT diamond and a CVD diamond is that they have different diamond growth patterns.
 If inspected closely with magnification, a lab diamond expert would potentially be able to tell the difference between an HPHT and a CVD diamond by looking at the crystal structure.